Overview

 Selection Process

-• The recruitment process for the post of MTS will consist of Session-I and Session-II in Computer Based Examination (CBE).
+The recruitment process for the post of MTS will consist of:-

 Eligibility Criteria

-As per SSC MTS and Hawaldar (CBIC & CBN) qualification requirements, the candidates must have passed Matriculation Examination or equivalent from a recognized Board as on or before the cut-off date i.e. 01-08-2023.
+Educational Qualification - As per SSC MTS and Havaldar (CBIC & CBN) qualification requirements, the candidates must have passed the Matriculation Examination or equivalent from a recognized Board as on or before the cut-off date i.e. 01-08-2024.

 (i) 18 to 25 for MTS.